basant08-dev/Lost-and-Found/README.md

-# Lost Place Found
+# Mapx

-**Lost Place Found** is a platform designed to help users report and find lost items or locations.
+**Mapx** is a platform designed to help users report and find lost items or locations.
 Whether it's a misplaced phone, lost wallet, or even a forgotten trail, this app connects people who’ve lost something with those who’ve found it.

 ---